Baaizeed-Ahmed/SQA-Assignment-1/README.md

    SESSION_SECRET=your_secret_key
    ```

-3. **Initialize the Database**:
+3. **Initialise the Database**:
-   - Run the application to initialize the SQLite database:
+   - Run the application to initialise the SQLite database:
      ```bash
      npm start
      ```